github/codeql/docs/language/learn-ql/go/library-modeling-go.rst

 * one of the parameters (``outp.isParameter(i)``)
 * one of the results (``outp.isResult(i)``, or ``outp.isResult`` if there is only one result)

-Here is an example from ``Gin.qll``, slightly modified for brevity.
+Here is an example from ``Gin.qll``, which has been slightly simplified.

 .. code-block:: ql